FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

-# The Sims 1: Complete Collection Widescreen Patcher
+# The Sims 1 Widescreen Patcher

-This program patches `The Sims 1: Complete Collection` to a custom resolution.
+This program patches `The Sims 1` to a custom resolution.

 ![Untitled](https://i.imgur.com/BwRreNH.png)